BibleTools/commentary_59_James_English/README.md

 [Commentary on James 5:19-20](https://github.com/BibleTools/commentary_59_James_English/tree/main/12_5.19-5.20)

+# Other Languages

+Chinese version is available at: https://github.com/BibleTools/commentary_59_James_TraditionalChinese

 # Support Us

 Thank you for your generosity!
 We would be humbled and grateful if you could consider making a donation to our cause.
 Please find our bank details below, so you can contribute in any way that is convenient for you.
 Your kindness is truly appreciated.